eiyouwangding/Interaction-Lab-Final-Project/README.md

 # Interaction-Lab-Final-Project
-This is my interaction lab final project, an interactive video game with joystick and button.
+This is the final project for my 2018 Fall Interactive Lab course, an interactive video game with joystick and button.
-Copyright: Ding Wang and Frank Wang(NYUSH Class2022)
+Copyright: Ding Wang(NYUSH CO2022) and Frank Wang(NYUSH CO2022)